-Repose: The image of Mona Lisa is split sideways, and placed alongside are the familiar aspects of repose: an open book, and a teacup.
+This work consists of the image of Mona Lisa is split sideways, and placed alongside are the familiar aspects of an open book, and a teacup.
 Hands crossed in quite reflection, the fragments of the original coexist with objects signifying memory and fantasy—the spider hovering around looking for a spot to start building its web.

 The Heraldic Mona Lisa: Literally incarnated as the antlered goddess of ancient Europe—who was later demonized as the devil by the medieval Church—her head is half submerged in the collective consciousness, with ants circling it.
 The surface around is thick, gluey, that is slowly engulfing her: a divine figure in Greek mythology, associated with wilderness, sexuality and the life cycle, this image marks the end of that collective fantasy of renewal.

-The Original and the Reproduction.
+tackles the dichotomy of the original and the reproduction.
 This image literally embodies Walter Benjamin’s theory of “aura,” where the original and the reproduction tussle over ascendancy in the age of democratized art.
 Stacked in a drawer, the original is cast in its miniaturized visual precision, standing out against the spectral image of the original that still occupies most of the space in the frame.

-The Keys to the Enigma: This literally materializes the enigma that is Mona Lisa by representing the multiple keys to her mystery, while still retaining part of the mask.
+The work Literally materializes the enigma that is Mona Lisa by representing the multiple keys to her mystery, while still retaining part of the mask.
 The painting also shows the effects of unmasking as re-masking.”

 Essay by Anindyo Roy